dbise/GolangChatServer/README.md

 # GolangChatServer
-A chat server written with Golang and Vue
+A chat server program written with Golang and Vue

 Steps to run: